edlavr/Titanic-prediction/README.md

 ```
 Server logs and URLs will appear on container start.
 Copy and paste the last URL in your browser

+#### Docker destroys the container after notebook server exit, but files written to ~/work in the container remain intact.
+Any other changes made in the container will be lost!

 ### Results

 ##### Logistic Regression accuracy: 78.07%